• Projects

 This presence can be said to heavily affect the life of the 995 inhabitants of this small

-town.
 During these sixty years, every 17th July the “Atomic Days” are celebrated in Arco.

 This is despite the occurrence of more than one accident, and the continuous monitoring of the